ILF Scotland Transition Fund

 The new ILF Scotland Transition Fund provides money up to a maximum of £7,500, for up to one year, to support young people living with disabilities (as defined in the Equality Act 2010) to improve their lives.
 This includes autism, learning difficulty, physical disability, mental health (e.g. anxiety or depression) or hearing or visual impairments.

-The Fund aims to help young people aged between 16 and 21 who are living with disabilities, become independent and continue spending time with other people by participating in activities such as:
+The Fund aims to help young people aged between 16 and 21 who are living with disabilities, become independent and continue spending time with other people by participating in the following activities.

 Applicants must have lived in Scotland for the last 6 months.